pvigier/pvigier.github.io-jekyll/_posts/2019-08-04-quadtree-collision-detection.md

 ## All pairwise intersections

 The second use case that is supported is finding all the pairs of values stored in the quadtree that intersect.
 It is particularly useful for doing a physics engine.
 It is possible to achieve that with the `query` method.
 Indeed, we can call `query` for the bounding box of all values.
-However, it is possible to do that a bit more efficiently by adding the intersection only once for a pair (while, we would find it twice by using `query`).
+However, it is possible to do that a bit more efficiently by adding the intersection only once for a pair (while we would find it twice by using `query`).

 To be able to do that, we need to notice that an intersection can only occur: